 Will my female Frenchie have periods?
 Yes, they are part of what’s known as the estrus cycle in dogs.
 You could also have become aware of dog terms of “in heat” or “in season” throughout that period, and the estrus cycle is often referred to as a “heat cycle.”

-Female Frenchies, like all other dogs, don’t have a period (heat cycle) every month, but rather about once or twice a year.
+Like all other dogs, female Frenchies don’t have a period (heat cycle) every month but about once or twice a year.
 The frequency is roughly every seven months.

 As with humans, the menstrual cycle varies from person to person, every dog is different, and there may be differences between breeds and even differences in the same dog from one cycle to the next.

 So What Is Estrus Or Being In Heat